GLP-1

 The weight regain data

 A BMJ review published in January 2026, covering 37 studies, found that most people return to their starting weight within about 18 months of stopping GLP-1 medications.
 The STEP 1 extension trial showed participants regained roughly two-thirds of their weight loss within a year of stopping semaglutide.
-People who stopped GLP-1 medications regained weight approximately four times faster than those who lost weight through diet and exercise alone.

 These are averages.
-Individual outcomes vary widely — and the variation tends to correlate with whether the underlying metabolic and behavioural foundations were addressed during treatment.
+Individual outcomes vary widely, and the variation tends to correlate with whether the underlying metabolic and behavioural foundations were addressed during treatment.

 18 months